Partner Referral System

 Illustrates the progressive nature of information and thus lead types, and helps classify categories of lead.

-RIA Side: Patterns & Collaboration
+RIA-Side: Patterns & Collaboration

 Patterns &